SAP-samples/cloud-espm-cloud-native/README.md

 To run the application on Cloud Foundry you need an account on SAP Cloud Platform Cloud Foundry Environment or signup for a [SAP Cloud Platform Cloud Foundry Environment trial account](https://cloudplatform.sap.com/try.html)
 *Please note that in SAP Cloud Platform Cloud Foundry Environment,  for a trial account, there is limited resource and you get a RAM of 2 GB which is not sufficient to run the complete ESPM application.*
 To run the complete ESPM application, one will need around 5.5 GB of RAM.
 Each of the 5 Spring boot applications (Product Service, Customer Service, Sales Service, Worker and Tax Service) needs 1 GB of RAM and Gateway (based on Node.js) which also contains UI for the application, needs around 512 MB.
-The optimal way to run application is
-* Signup for SAP Cloud Platform Neo trial account by following [these steps](https://cloudplatform.sap.com/try.html)
-* Run Tax service in [SAP Cloud Platform Neo Environment](./tax-service#running-on-sap-cloud-platfrom-neo-environment)

-* The recommended way to consume the Tax service would be via a [Destination Service](https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/7e306250e08340f89d6c103e28840f30.html).

-* Run command `cf marketplace` and check the service and plan names of HANA and Enterprise Messaging backing service.
+* Run command `cf marketplace` and check the service and plan names of HANA and XSUAA backing service.

 * Create HANA Service instance with `schema` plan.  `cf create-service hana schema espm-hana-db`.
 * Create XSUAA service instance with `application` plan. `cf create-service xsuaa application espm-xsuaa -c xs-security.json`